Alimammiya/artificial-intelligence-AI-for-python-project/README.md

-https://www.technical-education.com , This is my websites, plz visit it , and share your feedback.., Thank you
+<a href="https://www.technical-education.com"> Technical Education</a> , This is my websites, plz visit it , and share your feedback.., Thank you